-Welcome to the Mernda campus of Gilson College, a co-educational school that provides values-based Christian education for students from Foundation to Year 12.
-Both campuses of Gilson College are part of a wider network of institutions connected to the Seventh-day Adventist Church, including schools, universities and hospitals across Australia and the world.
+Welcome to Mernda Hills Christian College, a co-educational school that provides values-based Christian education for students from Foundation to Year 12.
+Our college is part of a wider network of institutions connected to the Seventh-day Adventist Church, including schools, universities and hospitals across Australia and the world.
 We prioritise our students and their holistic development in becoming young people with the skills to fulfil their God-given potential.